What is Earnest Money?CASAPLORERTrusted & Transparent

-- Earnest money is a deposit that the buyer makes to the seller of the house to prove that he is serious about the purchase
+- Earnest money is a deposit that the buyer makes to the seller of the house to prove that they are serious about the purchase.

-- Earnest money exact amount depends on the real estate market but typically is 1%- 3% of the house sale price
+- The exact amount of earnest money depends on the real estate market, but it typically ranges between 1% and 3% of the house sale price.

-- After the purchase of the house is finalized, the earnest money deposit is returned to you or is applied to the mortgage’s down payment or closing costs
+- When the purchase of the house is finalized, the earnest money deposit is returned to the buyer or is applied towards the mortgage’s down payment or closing costs.

-- You might lose your deposit if you change your mind about buying the house or if you don’t meet any of the responsibilities outlined in the contract
+- The buyer might lose their deposit if they change their mind about buying the house or if they don’t meet any of the responsibilities outlined in the contract.

 Earnest money is a deposit that a buyer makes to a seller prior to closing to show that they are serious about the purchase.
 It is also known as a ‘good faith deposit’.